 Outside of work, I love teaching children practical life skills and am an enthusiastic volunteer with Junior Achievement of South Florida, a wonderful organization that promotes financial literacy with age-appropriate programs for children in elementary, middle and high school.
-In 2020, my JA Fellows team placed 3rd overall as the only middle school competing in a high-school entrepreneurship program.
-I am also a member of the Board of Directors for the owner's association of the Omni Hilton Head Resort in South Carolina, and active member of my church council.
+I am also a board member for the investor's association of the Omni Hilton Head Resort in South Carolina, and an active member of my church council.
 Being of service with my experience and skills is an important part of what drives me everyday.

-When I am not with clients or volunteering, I work hard at self-care so I can be at my best for my husband, our four children, friends, and others I meet.
+When I am not with clients or volunteering, I work hard at self-care so I can be at my best for my husband, our four children, friends, and my work.
 I learned the value of self-care after experiencing such high stress that it ultimately led to burnout.
 What I once considered a luxury, I now prioritize through activities that nurture me physically, mentally, and emotionally.
 Meditation, yoga, HIIT training, home decor, cooking, and singing are all part of my self care portfolio.

 Gerri Sapinoso Hudson sitting casually on a bench holding a phone.